-This week, we continue our Places of Peru series in the Andean country’s northernmost coastal department.
-There is no better way to appreciate the region than to experience their most unique treasure: the National Mangrove Sanctuary of Tumbes.
+There is no better way to appreciate the northern region of Peru than to experience it’s most unique treasure: the National Mangrove Sanctuary of Tumbes.

 Mangroves are “miracle plants” that can turn high volumes of salt water into fresh water, which they store in their roots.
 They provide for a large variety of species that includes crabs, birds, and foxes.
 It is also an extremely rare ecosystem that is found in only a handful of places throughout the world.